-Students are encouraged - in fact, expected - to seek the knowledge, expertise, opinions and ideas of others through library research, internet searches, personal interviews and collaboration with other students; however, students are reminded that there is a fine, but essential, line between proper acknowledgement of the origins of that information and plagiarism.
-Plagiarism is the act of taking ideas, passages, or particular turns-of-phrase from another person or another work and allowing them to appear as if they were the writer's own.
-It is essential that students always appropriately attribute knowledge and language to their rightful author.
+Students are encouraged - in fact, expected - to seek the knowledge, expertise, opinions and ideas of others through library research, internet searches, personal interviews and collaboration with other students; however, students are reminded that there is a fine, but essential, line between proper acknowledgement of the origins of that information - and plagiarism, which is defined as the act of taking ideas, passages, or particular turns-of-phrase from another person or another work and allowing them to appear as if they were the student's own.
+It is essential that students always appropriately attribute knowledge and language to their rightful authors.